tfaureperso/obsidian-remote/README.md

 # obsidian-remote

+//begin comment

+This is a fork of the initial repository from [sytone](https://github.com/sytone/obsidian-remote)

+I do some small adaptation to run it on an arm64 architecture (in my case a Raspberry pi 4)

+* architecture as begin adaded from the base image :
+* and zlib1g-dev need talso to be added

+* building instruction : docker build -t obsidian-remote_arm64 .struction
+* running instruction : docker run -d -v /mnt/disk_ssd/data/obsidian/vaults:/vaults -v /mnt/disk_ssd/data/obsidian/config:/config -p 8989:8080 obsidian-remote_arm64  # I specify another port (because default port is allready in use) and some personal local path for persitance data

+//end comment

 This docker image allows you to run obsidian in docker as a container and access it via your web browser.

 Use `http://localhost:8080/` to access it locally, do not expose this to the web unless you secure it and know what you are doing!!